playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 };
 ```

-We mentioned earlier that we'd look into the second value in the return array of `useState` at a later time.
-Well, that time is now!
+There are three major things of note in this code sample:

+1) The `style` property differs from what you might see in a typical HTML code sample.

+   EG: `"background-color: blue; color: white;"` becomes `{backgroundColor: 'blue', color: 'white'}`.

+   This is required to embed CSS directly inside of JSX's `style` property.
+If you move this code out to a dedicated CSS file and use classes, you can use the more traditional syntax.

+2) We're using the second value of the `useState` returned array.

    The second value of the array returned by `useState` is utilized to update the value assigned to the first variable.
 So, when `setSelected` is called, it will then update the value of `isSelected` and the component is re-rendered.

-We also make sure to prefix the event name with `on` in order to bind a method to a browser event name.
-However, the first letter of the browser event name needs to be capitalized.
-This means that `click` turns into `onClick`.
+3. We prefix the event name we're listening for with `on` and capitalizing the first letter of the event name.

+   EG: `click` becomes `onClick`.

 ### Angular